 <Gather>

-The element allows callers to input digits to the call using keypads which are then sent via POST or GET to a URL for processing.
+The <Gather> element allows callers to input digits to the call using their phone's keypad which are then sent via POST or GET to a URL for processing.

 Attribute | Description |